 Frame & Construction

-Sturdier as it could be and oozing machoism, the LifeCycle is designed to be stable and adapt to any kind of usage.
+Sturdier as it could be and oozing machoism, the LifeCycle is designed to be stable and adapt to any usage.

 You don’t want a wobbly seat or shaky handlebars while pedaling on an exercise bike.
 Instead, we feel good when the equipment keeps us stable and promises sturdiness.
 The LifeCycle bike fulfills this all.